 - What’s the subscription fee?

-Comparing Accounting Software for Small Businesses
+3 Best Accounting Solutions for Small Businesses

 The software market is flooded with various solutions and providers.
 This is good as competition drives quality, but it still makes it challenging to navigate the market and actually settle for a solution.

 Is this the first time you’re looking into accounting software?
 Click here for our Introduction to Accounting Software.

 To help you navigate the market more easily, we have picked three of our favourite accounting software available for small businesses.
 And there’s plenty of opportunities for you to shop around: Most of the software solutions offer a free trial, which usually lasts about a month, so you can still try it out and see if it’s the right one for you.

 QuickBooks is a classic accounting solution.
 It was developed by Intuit, and it was actually one of the earliest providers of accounting software on the market.